 We’re also looking at ways to identify people who might not respond early so we can start adjunctive therapy as soon as possible.
 In the future, we will likely move toward more aggressive therapeutic approach earlier in the cycle for these people to see if it makes a difference with outcomes.
 But the sooner these kids get referred to us, the better likelihood we have of selecting the best therapeutic approach for them.

-David R. Fulton, MD, is chief emeritus of the Division of Cardiology Outpatient Services at Boston Children’s Hospital, associate professor of Pediatrics and Tommy Kaplan Chair in Cardiovascular Studies at Harvard Medical School.
+David R. Fulton, MD, is chief emeritus of the Division of Cardiology Outpatient Services at Boston Children’s Hospital and associate professor of Pediatrics at Harvard Medical School.